mlaurijsse/linux-mpu9150/README.md

 until you stop seeing changes.
 You can move faster during this calibration since we aren't looking at accelerations.

-After ending the program with ctrl-c, a calibration file called *magcal.txt* will be written.
+After ending the program with ctrl-c, a calibration file called <code>magcal.txt</code>
+will be written.

         pi@raspberrypi:~/linux-mpu9150$ cat magcal.txt